polymec/polymec-dev/docs/style_guide.rst

 and harder for editors to parse correctly.

-Class types, structs, and enumerated types should be commented with a brief synopsis of that class's purpose.
+Class types, structs, and enumerated types should be commented with a brief synopsis of their purpose.
 The comments should precede the ``typedef`` for the type.

 A function should be commented with a brief description of the function, its